bic-org-uk/bic-lcf/docs/LCF-ImplementationProfiles.md

 ### Profiles

 This document defines implementation profiles for the LCF data communication framework.

+Profiles are designed to assist terminal clients and server vendors to be confident with interoperability and consistency between system vendor implementations.
+The structure of the profiles is designed to show a server LMS implementation provides basic access to all LCF entities, and then ensure that end user centric services can be completed through use case structured profile definitions.

+Compliance with any given profile therefore confirms functionality is compliant with the expectations of LCF, and therefore should be compatible with any other system with compliance for that profile.

 The use of this document is subject to license terms and conditions that can be found *at* <http://www.bic.org.uk/resources/license-to-use-bic-standards/>.

-#### P00 Core Profile
+#### P01 Core LMS Profile

 This profile defines which of the LCF core functions by entity type need to be supported by an LMS that implements LCF.
 As a minimum, an LMS must support all retrieval functions, to allow an authorised terminal, operated by an authorised user, to retrieve specific entities and lists of entities of all the specified types.